SloughJE/aerial_straps_classifier/README.md

 - **Shoulder Angle**: The angle formed between the elbow, shoulder, and hip joints.
 - **Hip Angle**: The angle formed between the shoulder, hip, and knee joints.
 - **Knee Angle**: The angle formed between the ankle, knee, and hip joints.
-- **Spine Angle**: The angle formed between the left hip, right hip, and head landmarks.
-- **Torso Angle**: The angle formed between the left hip, right hip, and neck landmarks.

 These joint angles provide insights into the body's orientation and can be valuable features for training machine learning models to classify and analyze image data.